 A comprehensive survey of the structures and functions of the cell.
 Organelles, membranes, and cellular processes are examined with an emphasis on biochemical aspects.
 Four periods lecture and two periods laboratory.
-Prereq: CHEM 212, or BIOL 120 and BIOL 130; O; J. Kirkley
+Prereq: BIOL 120 and 130, or CHEM 212; O; J. Kirkley